robert-westenberger/knowledgebase/docker/container-manipulation.md

 `docker container kill <container identifier>` will send a `SIGKILL` signal instead.

 # Restart a Container
-For two scenarios,
-- Restarting a container that has been previously stopped or killed.
-- Rebooting a running container
+## Restarting a Container That Has Been Previously Stopped or Killed.
 The `container start` command can be used to start any stopped or kiled container.
 The syntax is `docker container start <container identifier>`.

 You can get a list of all containers by executing `conatiner ls --all`.
 Then look for containers with the `Exited` status.

+The `container start` command starts any container in detached mode by default and retains any port configurations made previously.
+## Rebooting a Running Container
+- Restarting a container that has been previously stopped or killed.
+- Rebooting a running container